finnianr/Eiffel-Loop/doc/Contents.md

 3. [doc-config/directory-tree-content.html.evol](https://github.com/finnianr/Eiffel-Loop/blob/master/doc-config/directory-tree-content.html.evol)
 4. [doc-config/eiffel-source-code.html.evol](https://github.com/finnianr/Eiffel-Loop/blob/master/doc-config/eiffel-source-code.html.evol)

-To make an Eiffel class serializable with *Evolicity* you inherit from class [`EVOLICITY_SERIALIZEABLE`](http://www.eiffel-loop.com/library/text/template/evolicity/serialization/evolicity_serializeable.html).
+To make an Eiffel class serializable with *Evolicity* you inherit from class [$source `EVOLICITY_SERIALIZEABLE`].
 Read the class notes for details on how to use.
-You can also access the substitution engine directly from the shared instance in class [`EL_MODULE_EVOLICITY_TEMPLATES`](http://www.eiffel-loop.com/library/text/template/evolicity/el_module_evolicity_templates.html)
+You can also access the substitution engine directly from the shared instance in class [$source `EL_MODULE_EVOLICITY_TEMPLATES`]

 **Features**

 * Templates are compiled to an intermediate byte code stored in `.evc` files.
 This saves time consuming lexing operations on large templates.
-* Has a class [`EVOLICITY_CACHEABLE_SERIALIZEABLE`](http://www.eiffel-loop.com/library/text/template/evolicity/serialization/evolicity_cacheable_serializeable.html) for caching the substituted output.
+* Has a class [$source `EVOLICITY_CACHEABLE_SERIALIZEABLE`] for caching the substituted output.
 Useful for generating pages on a web-server.